JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   The parameter should be added to each subsequent build.

-Note: Any build with incremental compilation disabled invalidates incremental caches.
+Disabling incremental compilation invalidates incremental caches.
 The first build is never incremental.

 > Sometimes problems with incremental compilation become visible several rounds after the failure occurs.
 Use [build reports](#build-reports)
 > to track the history of changes and compilations.
 This can help you to provide reproducible bug reports.
 >
 {style="tip"}

-If you'd like to learn more about how our current incremental compilation approach works and compares to the previous one, see our [blog post](https://blog.jetbrains.com/kotlin/2022/07/a-new-approach-to-incremental-compilation-in-kotlin/).
+To learn more about how our current incremental compilation approach works and compares to the previous one, see our [blog post](https://blog.jetbrains.com/kotlin/2022/07/a-new-approach-to-incremental-compilation-in-kotlin/).

 ### Precise backup of compilation tasks' outputs